ministryofjustice/civil-claims-prototype/README.md

 - You'll need an account on `github.com` if you don't already have one.
 Speak to a DSD team developer to get your account linked to the MoJ organisation on Github.

-- In terminal.app, enter each line followed by enter:
+- In terminal.app, enter each of the following lines followed by enter.

 ```
 mkdir ~/Sites
 cd ~/Sites
 git clone git@github.com:ministryofjustice/civil-claims.git
 cd civil-claims
 rake db:create
 rake db:migrate